-A hyphen “-” should be used as a word separator (e.g. copy-editor; twenty-four).
+A hyphen “-” should be used as a word separator (e.g. twenty-four).
 A longer dash “–” is used to separate a sentence from a side remark (e.g. “These remarks – made by the Director of company X – indicate that…”).

 Quotes less than 3 lines of text should appear in the body and be identified with double quotation marks (” “), with quotes within such quotes identified with single quotation marks (‘ ‘).
 Ensure that all punctuation is within the quotes (e.g. “Blah, blah.”).

-To indicate that words have been omitted from a quote, please use ellipses (…) without any spaces around them: e.g. “His Lordship opined that…the pursuer’s case failed.”
+To indicate that words have been omitted from a quote, please use ellipses (…) without any spaces around them, e.g. “His Lordship opined that…the pursuer’s case failed.”

 Please use double quotation marks (” “) when defining a term for use in the article (e.g. “concept X”, not ‘concept X’).

-Give dates in the form 25 December 2002.
+Provide dates in the form “25 January 2018”.

-Make sure that there is a full stop at the end of every footnote.
+Please ensure there is a full stop at the end of every footnote.

 A case name should be given as it appears in the most authoritative report of the case.
 The full citation need only be given at the first reference to the case, which should also provide the shorthand reference to be used in subsequent citations.
 The case name should be printed in italics, including the v, and the v should not be followed by a full stop.
 Make sure that the citation number is not italicised.
-Note the different rules for annual case reporters as compared to ongoing reports.
+Note the different rules for annual case reports as compared with ongoing reports.
 When referencing dicta from a case, either paragraph or page numbering can be used.

-Chatterton v Gerson, 1 All ER 257 (QB) (henceforth Chatterton).
+Chatterton v Gerson, 1 All ER 257 (QB) (hereinafter Chatterton).

 Re T (adult: refusal of medical treatment), 4 All ER 649 (CA).